fuse-box/fuse-box/docs/configuration.md

 })
 ```

+Alternatively, you can disable cache by adding `^` to the arithmetic instructions

 ## Debug and Log
 Additional logging and debugging can be enabled, but keep in mind they can reduce performance.
 ```js